 - Deakin College: study a diploma in your area of interest with Deakin College on-campus in Melbourne, Geelong or Jakarta and you can enter your chosen bachelor degree, skipping ahead to second year.

-- TAFE pathways: after completing a diploma with an RTO, you can apply for CPL and study your chosen bachelor degree at Deakin.
+- TAFE pathways: after completing a diploma with an RTO, you can apply for RPL and study your chosen bachelor degree at Deakin.

 If you're thinking of taking a pathway option, the best approach is to get in touch with us to discuss your options.
 Give us a call on 1800 693 888 to receive advice personalised to your unique circumstances.